UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/plan/project-plan.md

     - *Justification*: Passport.js is a flexible and modular authentication middleware for Node.js, supporting various authentication strategies.
 - **File Handling**: PDF.js
     - *Justification*: PDF.js is a popular library for rendering PDFs in web applications.
-- **Compliance and Security**: GDPR, FERPA, and/or other similar regulations
-    - *Justification*: Compliance with data privacy regulations ensures the protection of user data and adherence to legal standards.

 ### **High-Level Risks**